1. Receive Email Notification

 Federal Direct Loans all require a signed Master Promissory Note (MPN) and many will also require that you complete Entrance Counseling.
 Both requirements are completed online through www.studentloans.gov.

-Federal Perkins Loan also require a Master Promissory Note (MPN), but you’ll sign it online through borrower.ecsi.net.
+Institutional Loans also require a Promissory Note (MPN), but you’ll sign it online through borrower.ecsi.net.

 About the Award Offer